 - Seeking and sharing information on innovative approaches, new technologies, and data to inform employment, skills training, and workforce and economic development decision-making and policy-making; and

-- Advising the Secretary on how the labor market information system can best support workforce development activities, planning and program development.
+- Advising the Secretary of Labor on how the labor market information system can best support workforce development activities, planning and program development.